tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 The other practical reality is token length: Copilot only has a finite context window, and it's surprisingly easy to blow it by pasting logs, huge files, or repeating the same background in every prompt.
 Being deliberate about context helped - keeping instruction files short, keeping READMEs focused on intent (not walls of prose), and asking the agent to summarize before moving on so the "working set" stayed relevant.

+## Beyond ad hoc prompting: making Copilot stateful in-repo

+Over time, I moved beyond one-off prompts and formalised how AI is used inside active repositories.

+In each core repo, I now maintain structured **Copilot Instructions** that define:

+- the purpose of the repository
+- architecture and key entry points
+- guardrails (for example: do not break API contracts, always return responses)
+- the target product end-state
+- API structure and domain-modelling expectations
+- build, test coverage, and security constraints
+- any lint / coding style / standards

+The practical effect is simple: Copilot gets persistent architectural context _before_ it writes or modifies code.

+In addition, I have also directed Copilot to keep an append-only **Copilot conversation log** in each repo.
+Whenever meaningful AI-assisted changes are made, I ensure the AI captures:

+- the driving prompt (paraphrased)
+- what changed (files/areas)
+- key decisions and assumptions
+- open follow-ups

+That gives continuity across sessions and forces later prompts to account for prior decisions, instead of treating each chat as a fresh start.

+In effect, this turns AI from a stateless assistant into a context-aware collaborator embedded inside the repository.
+I'm starting to see more people talk about this as the next real advantage in extracting maximum yield from agentic tooling, and I'm pleased I put that in place early.

 ## The Copilot development feedback loop (practically)

-Once the repos and guidance were in place, the main thing that made Copilot feel "agentic" was the feedback loop: give it _exactly_ the right slice of context, ask for a concrete change, let it execute, then review and iterate.
+Once the repos, guidance, and logs were in place, the main thing that made Copilot feel "agentic" was the feedback loop: give it _exactly_ the right slice of context, ask for a concrete change, let it execute, then review and iterate.

 In practice, the most reliable ways I found to steer it were: